CliveCarrington/hello-world/README.md

-# hello-world
+# my Git Basics
 An intro to using GitHub

-Hi, this is a simpe edit to this file to show the process or branching in Git
+This is my own playpen for basic thoughts about using Git and Github.